-Another option open to the court is to ‘rectify’ the Will to correct an error which was the result of either:
+Another option open to the court is to ‘rectify’ the will to correct an error which was the result of either:

 Rectification could include adding in words which were omitted or taking out words which were incorrectly included.
 A court can only rectify an error in a will where there is clear evidence as to what you intended and how you would have expressed this in your will, such as notes from the time or previous drafts of the will.

 Typically, rectification will relate to a few words within a will which have a significant impact and, generally speaking, the greater the extent of the correction requested, the more difficult it will be to succeed in the application.
-In an extreme case, Marley v Rawlings, a couple accidently signed each other’s wills, and the mistake was not noticed until both had died.
+In an extreme case, Marley v Rawlings, a couple accidentally signed each other’s wills, and the mistake was not noticed until both had died.
 The Supreme Court rectified the error by replacing all of the typed parts of the will signed by the husband with the typed parts of the will signed by the wife.

 Taking professional advice when making a will can help to ensure that mistakes are avoided and your intentions are accurately reflected.
 If you think that a mistake has been made in a will or that its meaning is unclear it is important to investigate and seek advice at an early stage as there may be short time limits for making an application to the court.